sjiaire/cr-site-natacha/content/apartments/urban-kacyiru.md

 Stay in this functional 2 bedroom apartment located in Kacyiru, an authentic and quiet neighborhood nearby La Colombière School.
 Kacyiru is a conveniently central location in a few minutes’ drive from town, Kimihurura or Remera.

-This comfortable apartment is located on the upper floor of a 4-units building.
+This comfortable apartment is located on the ground floor of a 4-units building.
 Its bright living room opens to a fully equipped kitchenette with several appliances.
 It has 2 spacious bedrooms including an en suite and a large terrace with an amazing view on the city center.

 Its outside space is warm and welcoming with a colorful garden and an open parking space.

 This is simply a perfect home!

-Short term rental (up to 3 months): $650 per month

 - - -